christiano84/C-Sharp-2/Readme.md

 (Please note that the first half of the topics were covered in code but got deleted as I got further along in the tutorial.)

+I have been using ChatGPT to get more information on topics that I need more clarification on and it has been helping tremendously.

 C# Tutorial topics covered today
 --------------------------------